csidsocialmedia/csidsocialmedia.github.io/_posts/2014-03-25-The-Evolution-of-the-US-Constitution.markdown

 ---

 Written in 1787, ratified in 1788, and in operation since 1789, the United States Constitution is the world’s longest surviving written charter of government [cite](http://www.senate.gov/civics/constitution_item/constitution.htm#amendments).
-There are 27 amendments to the Constitution .
-Approximately 11,539 measures have been proposed to amend the Constitution from 1789 through January 2, 2013. [cite](http://www.senate.gov/pagelayout/reference/three_column_table/measures_proposed_to_amend_constitution.htm)

-We can download the full text of the US constitution and its 27 amendments from [here](http://www.usconstitution.net/const.txt) and conduct a simple analysis on its evolution.
+I downloaded the full text of the US constitution and its 27 amendments from [here](http://www.usconstitution.net/const.txt) and conducted a simple analysis on its evolution.

 ###Who is more important ?
 President, Congress, or Senate ?